sttp/Specification/Sections/U-TLS.md

 ### HMAC Mode

-Authenticating a packet will be accomplished using a key'd HMAC.
+Authenticating a packet will be accomplished using a keyed HMAC.
 Authentication is required and serves as a checksum on the data to ensure that the client is using the proper cipher to decode the data.
 A 32-bit HMAC should be considered as weak as a good checksum and only used in trusted environments.

 ```C
 enum {